box/developer.box.com/content/guides/internal/ui-elements/notification.md

 The Notification element is the orange bar located at the top of the site used to provide visitors an important message or alert.
-Patterned after the orange bar on box.com, it can be configured with a few pieces of information:
+Patterned after the orange bar on `box.com`, it can be configured with a few pieces of information.

 ## Display